Ayoush/commit-history-modifier/README.md

 # CoMMIt-HIStORY-MoDifIEr
-Testing Some sub PrOcess FOR ModIFYiNG COMmIT HIsTORY
+TestIng Some sub PrOcess FOR ModIFYiNG COMmIT HIsTORY